 A probation sentence, sometimes called community supervision, gives you the opportunity to stay in the community, work, and be with your family and friends with specific conditions instead of being sentenced to jail or the house of correction.
 A probation officer will be assigned to help and monitor you during your time on probation.
 There are approximately 86,000 people under probation supervision in Massachusetts.
 Of that number, 80.9 percent are men and 19.1 percent are women.

 Probation is also an opportunity for you to make positive changes in your life and address problems that are known to contribute to criminal behavior.
-Your probation officer can be very helpful by referring you to resources, answering questions, and guiding you in meeting the conditions of your probation.
-If you follow the Court's orders and the probation officer's instructions, you'll complete your probation successfully.
+Your probation officer can be very helpful by referring you to resources, answering questions, and helping you meet the conditions of your probation.
+If you follow the court's orders and the probation officer's instructions, you'll complete your probation successfully.
 However, if you violate the conditions or don't follow your probation officer's instructions, your probation will be violated, and a judge may sentence you to jail.

-When you have an office appointment with your probation officer, you should be prepared to bring:
+When you have an office appointment with your probation officer, you should be prepared to bring proof of:

 - Employment (a pay stub)

 - Residence (a lease, copy of a utility bill, etc.)

 - Community service hours

 - Counseling or program attendance